microsoft/WhatTheHack/042-SAPOnAzure/Student/07-PowerQuery.md

 ## Tips

-   * Download and install SAP HANA client for windows SAP service marketplace
+   * Download and install SAP HANA client for windows ( x64 -- Coach will provide software link to download).

-   * Download [Power BI](https://www.microsoft.com/en-us/download/details.aspx?id=58494) desktop from windows power app platfrom
+   * Download [Power BI](https://www.microsoft.com/en-us/download/details.aspx?id=58494) desktop from windows power app platfrom.

    * Leverage SAP HANA studio (from Challenge 4) to create the user and required roles and previleges to execute the select query to populate the power BI desktop client.

    * For the HANA DB create the SCHEMA user with admin rights on SAP SCHEMA and assign appropriate roles and privileges to extract the data.

    * New user ID in HANA is able to connect to Tenant database where SAP application DATA is residing including the SAP Job log table TBTCO.

      **NOTE:** Below link gives you more details on what is system DB and tenant DB in SAP HANA database.

       [SAP HANA Tenant database](https://help.sap.com/viewer/eb3777d5495d46c5b2fa773206bbfb46/2.0.01/en-US/0baadba82dd9407cbb852ae98f49f6bd.html)

    * Run the query both in System DB and Tenant DB to indentify the SQL port to connect from Power BI to SAP HANA.

       **NOTE:**  All the details will be found how to query the port both from SYSTEM DB and Tenant DB in SAP HANA from the below link.